forumone/docker-f1ux/README.md

 ## About

-This repo builds multiple images for older ForumOne themes.
+This repo builds multiple images for older Forum One themes.
 We provide builds for Gesso 2.x and the pre-`node-sass` themes (Gesso 1.x, f1ux, f1omega, and so on).
 Images are broken down by the available Node, PHP, and Ruby versions installed - this is done in case there are version compatibility issues with software.

 ## Versions Supported